Mathematical Sciences Program Sabbaticals

 What is the NSA math environment like?

 Mathematicians at the NSA enjoy the type of dynamic environment that only the largest employer of mathematicians in the country can offer.
 In addition to our own in-house publications, we offer summer workshop programs, continuing colloquia, cooperative education programs, and occasional meetings that provide opportunities to interact with mathematicians both within and outside the agency.
 The NSA also awards grants for research in the mathematical sciences.
-Sabbatical employees enjoy the same in-house support services as our full time NSA mathematicians, such as computer support services, and technical courses only offered at NSA.
+Sabbatical employees enjoy the same in-house support services as full-time NSA mathematicians, such as computer support services, and technical courses only offered at NSA.

 What kinds of technical skills should I have to be a successful candidate?